transloadit/uppy/website/src/docs/uppy.md

 ## File Objects

-Uppy internally uses file objects that abstract over local files and files from remote providers, and that contain additional data like user-specified metadata and upload progress information.
+Uppy internally uses file objects that abstract over local files and files from remote providers, and that contain extra data like user-specified metadata and upload progress information.

 ### `file.source`